MaxBamberger/DataScienceProjects/film-success-classifier/README.md

 ### Model scoring:
- - Receiver Operating Characteristic (ROC) curve. as you can see is decently accurate but there is room for improvement:
+ - Receiver Operating Characteristic (ROC) curve.
+As you can see is decently accurate but there is room for improvement:
 ![image](images/Figure_10.png)
  - Cross-validated confusion Matrix (how often false-positives / false-negatives vs. correct predictions occur) :